Lao rebellion (1826–1828): Siamese-Vietnamese War

-Slavery and the rise of Bangkok
+Lao slave raids and the rise of Bangkok

 Beginning in the 1830s and into the 1860s the east bank Mekong region became a secondary theater for Siamese and Vietnamese conflict.
 Siamese deportations of ethnic Lao continued throughout the period, leaving large areas depopulated.
 In the ensuing power vacuum, Chinese flag gangs moved into areas of Laos setting the conditions for the Haw Wars.
 Siamese slave raids which began against Lao Theung groups, in the wake of the Anouvong rebellion were extended to ethnic Lao Loum not only Lao Viang, but also Phu Tai including Phuan peoples.
 As late at 1866, French observer and explorer Louis de Carné still observed "great rafts (bearing) herds of slaves" transported down the Mekong.
 Because war slaves were seen as "royal property" the series of decrees during the Fifth Reign to free slaves did not clarify the anomalous position of those who had been acquired by capture (permanent or hereditary slaves) but dealt instead with the problem of debt slavery (redeemable slaves, or indentured bondsmen).
 Within the city of Bangkok, there were no less than seven communities of Lao including Bang Yi Khan and Bang Khun Phrom upstream from the walled city, Bang Sai Kai and Ban Kruai downstream, and Ban Lao Phuan, Ban Kraba, and Ban Ti Thong within the city itself.
 Lao laborers were impressed into a number of construction projects throughout Bangkok, including construction of the city wall and its bastions as well as the Grand Palace and the Front Palace.
 They also constructed major temples including Wat Phra Chetuphon, Wat Mahathat, and Wat Suthat and dug the Khlong Khanon (later renamed Khlong Ban Somdet Chaophraya or Khlong Talat Somdet) and Khlong San.
 The Lao also built numerous temples in and around their own communities.
 The Lao provided the labor force for the royal shipyards along the river at Yannawa during the reign of Rama III.
 Lao goldsmiths, artisans and metal workers were highly esteemed and produced luxury items to order.
 Large communities farmed the king's lands on the Bangkok periphery to supply the royal granaries, and some were donated to royally sponsored temples as an act of "merit" by the Siamese aristocracy.
 It was not until the 1913 Nationality Act that citizenship was granted to all those born in Siam.